 The MS in Management Studies Program is 10 months long and only available to undergrads with a STEM or the liberal arts degree.
-MSMS graduates receive a master's of science NOT an MBA.
+MSMS graduates receive a master's of science, NOT an MBA. (see: MS in Management Studies)

 - Always use full name in first reference - Abbreviate to MSMS after first reference